aidanlw17/aidanlw17/README.md

 ### Hi there 👋

-I'm a software developer intern at Ceridian, and an Engineering Science student at the University of Toronto  :thought_balloon:
+I'm a software development engineering intern at Amazon, and an Engineering Science student at the University of Toronto  :thought_balloon:

 Stay tuned to see what projects are in the works for <a target="_blank" href="https://github.com/Dropshop-Labs/">Dropshop-Labs</a> :roller_coaster: